Unification Church and politics: 2000s

 In 2000 Moon founded the World Association of Non-Governmental Organizations (WANGO), which describes itself as "a global organization whose mission is to serve its member organizations, strengthen and encourage the non-governmental sector as a whole, increase public understanding of the non-governmental community, and provide the mechanism and support needed for NGOs to connect, partner, and multiply their contributions to solve humanity's basic problems."
 However it has been criticized for promoting conservatism in contrast to some of the ideals of the United Nations.
+A scholar at the church's Unification Theological Seminary regards it as a rival to the UN's Conference of NGOs and part of a vision of an "alternative UN".

 In 2003, Korean Unification Church members started a political party in South Korea.
 It was named "The Party for God, Peace, Unification, and Home."
 In an inauguration declaration, the new party said it would focus on preparing for the reunification of the South and North Korea by educating the public about God and peace.
 A church official said that similar political parties would be started in Japan and the United States.

 Moon was a member of the Honorary Committee of the Unification Ministry of the Republic of Korea.
 The church member Jae-jung Lee had been once a unification minister of the Republic of Korea.
-Another, Ek Nath Dhakal, is a member of the Nepalese Constituent Assembly, and a first Minister for Co-operatives and Poverty Alleviationu Ministry of the Government of Nepal.
+Another, Ek Nath Dhakal, was a member of the 1st and 2nd Nepalese Constituent Assemblies, and a first Minister for Co-operatives and Poverty Alleviationu Ministry of the Government of Nepal.